rollernathan/Mars_webscraping_C11/README.md

 ### What are the coldest and the warmest months on Mars (at the location of Curiosity)?

-The <b> warmest month on Mars (per the Curiosity location) is Month 8</b> with an average minimum temperature of -68.382979 <sup>o</sup>C. Conversely, the coldest month on Mars (per the Curiosity location) is Month 3 with an average minimum temperature of -83.307292 <sup>o</sup>C. The bar graph below shows the average minimum temperature for each of the months from coldest to warmest.
+The <b> warmest month on Mars (at the Curiosity location) is Month 8</b> with an average minimum temperature of -68.382979 <sup>o</sup>C. Conversely, the <b> coldest month on Mars (at the Curiosity location) is Month 3</b> with an average minimum temperature of -83.307292 <sup>o</sup>C. The bar graph below shows the average minimum temperature by month from coldest to warmest.

 ADD IMAGE OF temp_months

 ### Which months have the lowest and the highest atmospheric pressure on Mars?

+The month with the <b> lowest atmospheric pressure on Mars (at the Curiosity location) is Month 6</b> with an average atmospheric pressure of 745.054422.
+Conversely, the month with the <b> highest atmospheric pressure on Mars (at the Curiosity location) is Month 9</b> with an average atmospheric pressure of 913.305970.
+The bar graph below shows the average atmospheric pressure by month from lowest to highest.

+ADD IMAGE OF pressure_months

+### About how many terrestrial (Earth) days exist in a Martian year?

+There are approximately <b> 675 terrestrial (Earth) days in a Martian year</b>.
+To identify the number of Earth days, I graphed the minimum temperature from each day on a line graph, shown below, and looked at the approximate difference from one maximum to the next or one minimum to the next.
+To get 675, I calculated 1750 - 1075 because those are two easily identifiable minimums in the graph.

+ADD IMAGE OF year

+### Sources